On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Simulation setup

 Given the scenarios, we now discuss the system model for our evaluation.
 Firstly, we state that for both the indoor office environment and UMi scenarios, the BS and SCBS, respectively, communicate with the user through a LoS path facilitated by the \ac{MS}.
 Hence, the channel model for the aforesaid data path is represented as:

-where $y_{sc}$ and $x_{sc}$ are the received and transmitted signals, respectively, and $\eta_{sc}$ denotes the additive white Gaussian noise with zero mean and variance (average noise power) $\sigma_{sc}^2$ .
-Furthermore, $\mathbf{h_{BM}}$ and $\mathbf{g_{MU}}$ are the SCBS-to-\ac{MS} and \ac{MS}-to-UE channel coefficient vectors.
+where $y_{sc}$ and $x_{sc}$ are the received and transmitted signals, respectively, and $\eta_{sc}$ denotes the additive white Gaussian noise with zero mean and variance (average noise power) $\sigma_{sc}^2$.
+Furthermore, $\mathbf{h_{BM}}$ and $\mathbf{g_{MU}}$ are the SCBS-to-\ac{MS} and \ac{MS}-to-UE channel coefficient vectors, respectively.
 Additionally, $\mathbf{\Theta}$ is the phase shift matrix that is formed by diagonalization of the vector of phase shifts applied at each element of the \ac{MS} on the received signal from the BS \footnote{In this paper, we primarily focus on the beamforming/beam-steering application towards multi-user environment, which is of significant importance for beyond 5G networks}.
+Finally, $G_{BM}$ is the transmit gain for the SCBS-to-MS path, i.e., SCBS transmit gain, and $G_{MU}$ is the transmit gain for the MS-to-UE path, i.e, MS transmit gain.
+This can be obtained by computing the product of the directivity values in figure \ref{fig:Dir} and the antenna efficiency (c.f.
+Table \ref{params}).

-Additionally, the channel model for the MCBS to UE path in the UMi scenario (see Section \ref{out}) is defined as:
+Next, the channel model for the MCBS to UE path in the UMi scenario (see Section \ref{out}) is defined as:

 where $y_{mc}$ and $x_{mc}$ are the received signal at UE from MCBS and transmitted signal from MCBS to UE, respectively.
 The channel coefficients for the MCBS to UE channel is represented by $h_{mc}$, with the additive white Gaussian noise represented as $\eta_{mc}$ which has zero mean and variance (average noise power) $\sigma_{mc}^2$.
+Further, $G_{mc}$ is the MCBS transmit gain.
 From Eqs. (\ref{eq1}) and (\ref{eq2}), the overall received SNR at UE for the indoor scenario is determined as:

 whereas the received SNR at the UE for the UMi scenario is expressed as:

 Next, the maximum achievable throughput for the users in both the indoor and UMi scenarios can be defined by the Shannon-Hartley theorem as follows: